Access To Electronic Resources

-Development of sophisticated online multimedia resources has extended the reach of computers.
+The development of sophisticated multi-media electronic and World Wide Web resources has extended the reach of computers.
 Increasingly, however, these resources are not fully accessible to people with some types of disabilities.
-For example, screen reader software with a speech synthesizer used by a student who is blind cannot interpret graphics or video clips.
+For example, screen reader software with a speech synthesizer used by a student who is blind cannot interpret tables, graphics, or video clips.

-Some students with visual impairments cannot see graphics, and some students who are deaf cannot hear audio.
+Some people cannot see graphics because of a visual impairment or cannot hear audio because of a hearing impairment.
 Some have difficulty when screens are unorganized, inconsistent, and cluttered and when descriptions and instructions are unclear.
-These difficulties may occur for students who have learning disabilities, speak English as a second language, or are poor readers.
-Other students use older equipment or slow connections or modems that limit their access to multimedia features.
+These difficulties may occur because they have learning disabilities, speak English as a second language, or are younger than the average user.
+Other people use older equipment, have slow connections or modems that limit their access to multimedia features.

-As more information is delivered electronically, schools play an increasingly important role in ensuring access to online resources for all students.
-When evaluating the accessibility of a school's electronic resources, consider tutorials, application software, databases, and full-text resources.
+As more information is delivered using computer and network technologies, schools and businesses play an increasingly important role in ensuring access to electronic information resources for all potential interns and employees.

-Electronic resources such as school and district web pages, online catalogs, and local digital library projects, should be developed with universal access as a goal.
-Accessibility guidelines should be incorporated into web development standards.
+Electronic resources designed or developed in-house, such as career services and cooperative education Web pages, online catalogs, and local digital library projects, should be developed with universal access as a goal.
+Accessibility guidelines should be incorporated into Web page standards.

 Universal Design Principles

 Universal design principles can be applied to both facilities and tools.
-They are especially appropriate to consider when designing electronic resources, including online catalogs, software, and web resources.
-Adapted from a listing by the Center for Universal Design (CUD) at North Carolina State University, here are some general guidelines to consider in designing an electronic resource.
+They are especially appropriate to consider when designing electronic resources, including online catalogs, educational software, and electronic reference sources in CD-ROM or other formats, or on the Internet.
+Adapted from a listing by the Trace Center, here are some general guidelines to consider in designing an electronic resource.

 Accessible Web Design

-In this section, we'll apply universal design principles to a common activity in schools today: designing web pages.
-The Internet provides a huge network of educational, governmental, and commercial resources to all people.
-Most schools maintain their own websites.
-Yet because of the multimedia nature of the medium, some users cannot access some materials available on the web.
+In this section we'll apply universal design principles to a common activity in schools and businesses today, designing Web pages.
+The World Wide Web has rapidly become the most popular Internet resource, combining hypertext and multimedia to provide a huge network of educational, governmental, and commercial resources.
+Many career services offices and businesses now maintain their own Web sites.
+Perhaps yours is one of them.
+Yet, because of the multimedia nature of the medium, many Internet surfers cannot access some materials available on the World Wide Web.

-In the next few paragraphs we'll provide a few simple examples of accessible web design.
-An important principle to remember is to maintain a simple, consistent page layout throughout your site.
-Much of the power and appeal of the web comes from the fact that it presents information in a variety of formats while also organizing that information through hypertext links.
-Designing a well-organized site with a consistent design makes it easier for visitors to find the information they need.
-In particular, it benefits people with learning disabilities and attention deficits who have difficulty following disorganized presentations.
+The first principle to remember is to maintain a simple, consistent page layout throughout your site.
+Much of the power and appeal of the Web comes from the fact that it presents information in a variety of formats while also organizing that information through hypertext links.
+Designing a well organized site with a consistent design makes it easier for visitors to find the information they need.
+Following this guideline will especially assist people with learning disabilities who have difficulty following disorganized presentations.

 Think about the physical effort needed to use your site.
 Remember that small buttons marking links can be difficult targets for visitors with mobility impairments that result in restricted hand movements.
 Larger buttons make it easier for all visitors to select the links on your page.
 Along with a consistent page layout, it is important to keep backgrounds simple and make sure there is enough contrast.